Bottlenecks at scale: how hidden frictions kills business growth

 A bottleneck is any chronic point of friction that slows down flow in your business: flow of time, money, energy, or decision-making.

-Unlike emergencies, bottlenecks don’t explode overnight.
-They sneak in as “just the way we do things.”
+Unlike emergencies, bottlenecks don’t announce themselves - they settle in as “just the way we do things.”

 • A 3-week delay waiting on client feedback becomes normal